mangust404/drupal/README.md

   - Translation
   - Trigger
   - Update
-  - Upload (written from the scratch)
+  - Upload (written from the scratch but not complete)

-Module tests on the way:
   - User

 Core modules without tests:
  - OpenID (not significant)
  - Ping (not present in D7)
- - Throttle
+ - Throttle (entire module should be refactored because of a bad performance)